-Hartford Foundation for Public Giving

-Request for Proposals September 2020
+Hartford Foundation for Public Giving Request for Proposals January 2021

 The Hartford Foundation for Public Giving is pleased to announce a competitive grant opportunity designed to engage, educate and organize Greater Hartford residents on issues of housing segregation and pathways to more inclusive housing development in local communities.
 The Foundation welcomes requests of \$2,500-\$25,000 for activities to be implemented over one year.
-Applicants are requested to complete the online grant application by October 23.
-Grants will be announced on or before November 20.
-The Foundation expects to award 5 to 8 grants of varying sizes depending on the scope of the requests received.
+Applicants are requested to complete the online grant application.
+Grants will be announced on a rolling basis within six weeks of submission.